ddast/bibf/README.md

       --align-left                     use left instead of right alignment --abbrev-month                   try to find the correct abbreviation of the month
-      --help                           display this help and exit
+      -n [ --new-entry ]               interactively create a new BibTeX entry --help                           display this help and exit
       --version                        output version information and exit